 6. No more planning

 So ask yourself, do you trust the partnership as a team?
 Do you feel that you can trust each other’s commitment to the relationship?
 Then again, can you both be yourself without putting your guard up?

-It’s easily done but if you get to that stage, try to remember that a good life is one where we feel equal with our partners.
+It’s easily done, but if you get to this stagnating stage of a relationship, remember that a good life is one where we feel equal with our partners.
 The idea is that we grow together and work through challenges as a team.